AutomateSecOps/BCNet-2025/README.md

 2. How to paginate and collect all the results in an HTTP Request action.
 3. How to create a Tines webform to submit Indicators of Compromise for enrichment.

-**There is no prior technical or cybersecurity experience needed.**
+**There is no prior technical, cybersecurity, or automation experience needed.**

 This workshop is not a lecture.